Cordova Plugins | Capacitor Documentation

-When developing an app that uses Capacitor, it's possible to use Cordova plugins.
+When developing an app that uses Capacitor, it's possible to use both Cordova and Ionic Native plugins.

 Installing Cordova Plugins